-The number of vehicle now featuring CAN-BUS is rapidly growing.
+The number of vehicles now featuring CAN-BUS is rapidly growing.

-New from Cobra is the AK4615, which is really taking alarm technology to a new level.
-Not only does the alarm feature a wireless siren (more about that later) and Ultrasonic Sensors, but it also works as a CAN-BUS, or PLIP (upgrade) alarm, plus has the option of operating from a Cobra remote.
-Great for those who acquire a car with only one remote key as the Cobra option is normally much more affordable then a second remote key from the dealership.
+The Cobra AK4615 is really taking alarm technology to a new level.
+Not only does the alarm feature a wireless siren (more about that later) and Ultrasonic Sensors, but it also works as a CAN-BUS, or PLIP (upgrade) alarm so will work with nearly all vehicles from the factory remote control.

 CAN-BUS or PLIP Alarm

 The AK4615 can be configured to work in almost any vehicle as it can be programmed for CAN-BUS software or as a conventional Upgrade alarm.
-Each unit needs to be programmed before installation and simply plugs into a computer via the USB port to hook up to the Cobra’s Andromeda software program.
-Personally I carry a laptop so I can make program changes on the road.
+Each unit needs to be programmed before installation.
+The alarm simply plugs into a computer via the USB port to hook up to the Cobra’s Andromeda software program.
+Personally, I carry a laptop so I can make program changes on the road.

 Once plugged in the installer can select between CAN-BUS and PLIP Alarm then decide which vehicle platform the alarm needs and change most of the features.